 What is the minimum GMAT score required for application?

 The Ph.D. in Business program does not enforce a strict “minimum” score for application.
 However, the average GMAT score of accepted applicants is 700.
-As in other programs, the higher your GMAT score, the more likely your chances of acceptance.

 What is the minimum TOEFL score required for application?